FEEDFACE-COM/facade/README.md

 FACADE server works on

-- Raspberry Pi 2
+- Raspbian Lite (no Desktop) on Raspberry Pi 2
-- Raspberry Pi 3
+- Raspbian Lite (no Desktop) on Raspberry Pi 3

 FACADE client works on

-- GNU/Linux x86-64
+- GNU/Linux on x86-64
-- OpenBSD x86-64
+- OpenBSD on x86-64
-- Apple MacOS x86-64
+- Apple MacOS on x86-64

 ## Setup

+1. Boot your Raspberry Pi into Raspbian, without the graphical X Server

 1. Download the latest release package for your platform(s):
-	- Raspberry Pi: `facade-x.y.z-linux-arm.tgz`
+	- Raspbian: `facade-x.y.z-linux-arm.tgz`
 	- GNU/Linux: `facade-x.y.z-linux-amd64.tgz`
 	- OpenBSD: `facade-x.y.z-openbsd-amd64.tgz`
 	- Apple MacOS: `facade-x.y.z-darwin-amd64.tgz`

-2. Extract the _facade_ binary from the release package
+2. Extract the _facade_ binary from the release package:
 	* `tar xfz facade-x.y.z-arch-os.tgz`

-3. On your Raspberry Pi, run FACADE server:
+3. On your Raspberry Pi, run FACADE server from console or ssh:
 	* `./facade serve -d`

 	You should now see the FACADE title screen on the HDMI display of the Raspberry Pi.